haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 **Note** that not all warnings are relevant.
 The important part is that the columns be properly aligned.

 You can also check if your PDB model has gaps in the structure.
-If gaps are detected you can either try to modell the missing fragments, or define a few distance restraints to keep the fragments together during docking (see the section about [Dealing with multi-chain proteins](#Dealing-with-multi-chain-proteins).
+If gaps are detected you can either try to modell the missing fragments, or define a few distance restraints to keep the fragments together during docking (see the section about [Dealing with multi-chain proteins](#markdown-toc-dealing-with-multi-chain-proteins).

 <a class="prompt prompt-cmd">
-  pdb_gaps.py e2aP_1F3G.pdb
+  pdb_gap.py e2aP_1F3G-clean.pdb
 </a>

 Another possible issue with the starting PDB structures can be double occupancy of some side-chains.
 This is quite common in high resolution crystal structures.